-Barring is characterized by alternating dark and light stripes at right angles to the feather’s shaft.
+Alternating dark and light stripes at right angles to the feather’s shaft characterize barring.
 The striping (on the Barred Rock pictured here) is distinct, with well-defined edges, and the light stripes are either the same size or narrower than the dark stripes.
 Some breeds feature Double Barring, in which the light stripes are significantly wider than the dark stripes.
 Barred breeds include Plymouth Rock, Dominique, Holland, Cochin and Orpington.

-Crele is a subvariety of Barred found in many chicken breeds.
-The Crele pattern occurs when either a Black-Breasted Red or a Partridge is crossed with a Barred.
+Crele is a subvariety of Barred found in many chicken breeds, and the Crele pattern occurs when either a Black-Breasted Red or a Partridge is crossed with a Barred.
 The resulting bird features eye-catching barring in red and black all over its body.
 Breeds with Crele varieties include Brahma, Old English Game (pictured here), Dutch Bantam, Orpington and Polish.
 The Golden Crele Legbar is the basis for all varieties of Legbar.

 To the unschooled eye, Cuckoo patterning seems virtually impossible to differentiate from Barring.
 The trained eye, however, notes that Cuckoo stripes are not crisp but appear smudged, as if drawn with a chunk of charcoal as opposed to a quality drafting pen.
 Cuckoo breeds include Marans (picture here), Dorking, Old English Game, Orpington and Polish.